Pope and imam of Southeast Asia's largest mosque make joint call to fight violence, protect planet

-JAKARTA, Indonesia (AP) — Pope Francis joined the grand imam of Southeast Asia's largest mosque in pledging to work together to fight religiously inspired violence and protect the environment on Thursday, issuing a joint call for interfaith friendship and common cause at the heart of Francis' visit to Indonesia.
+JAKARTA, Indonesia (AP) — Pope Francis and the grand imam of Southeast Asia's largest mosque vowed Thursday to fight religiously inspired violence and protect the environment, issuing a joint call for interfaith friendship and common cause at the heart of Francis' visit to Indonesia.

 There, he and the grand imam, Nasaruddin Umar, stood at the ground-level entrance to the “Tunnel of Friendship,” an underpass which connects the mosque compound with the neighboring Catholic cathedral, Our Lady of the Assumption.